CWALabs/SkyCMS/AWS/README-mysql.md

 pwsh AWS/examples/deploy-mysql.ps1 -StackName skycms-mysql -Region us-west-2 -ParamsFile AWS/examples/skycms-mysql-params.json
 ```

-## DNS setup
+## DNS setup (optional - for custom hostnames)

+After the stack completes, you can use the CloudFront domains immediately:

+- `EditorCloudFrontDomain` and `PublisherCloudFrontDomain` outputs provide TLS-enabled domains that work out-of-the-box.

-After the stack completes, configure DNS with your provider:
+For custom hostnames, configure DNS with your provider:

 - Create an A/ALIAS (or CNAME) for `EditorHostName` → the stack output `LoadBalancerDNSName`.
 - If you set `PublisherHostName`, create another A/ALIAS (or CNAME) → `LoadBalancerDNSName`.